CarlRaymond/jquery.normalizeGridRows/README.md

 Usage: Include jQuery and this plugin in your page, then invoke:
         $(".myboxes").normalizeGridBoxes();
 where ".myboxes" is a jQuery selector to locate the box elements of interest.
+This will adjust the collection one time.

 Plugin options can specify events like resize and orientationchange to automatically reapply the behavior when the named events are triggered.